carpentries-incubator/git-novice-branch-pr/_episodes/09-pull-requests.md

 ~~~
 {: .output}

-Now that we have this setup done, which is only needed the first time,
+Now that we have this setup done we will be able to suggest
-we can now suggest changes to this repo.
+changes to this repo using a pull request.
 Each person will add a new file with info about a new country in it.

 The instructor will now add a single file to the repository containing